alexac54767/Alexa-Fastpage/_posts/2022-11-08-collegeboardfinal.md

 ![Question 36]({{site.baseurl}}/images/question36.jpg)
 - This question was very hard for me to understand, even after seeing the correct answer.
 I asked a couple people for help, and their explanations aided in my current understanding.
 - At first, I thought that i  <- i + 1 needed to be first in order to make it even before multiplying it by 2 everytime.
 I misunderstood the parts of the code, and mixed up appending it to the list and iterating through it.
 - The APPEND(evenlist, 2 * i) needs to be first.
-It appends an empty list, and then mltiplies i (with a current value of 1) by 2 in order to make it even.
+It appends an empty list, and then multiplies i (with a current value of 1) by 2 in order to make it even.
 It then iterates through by adding one to i.